section-engineering-education/engineering-education/content/articles/object-serialization-and-deserialization-in-java/index.md

 #### Description

 In the illustration above, if a client wants to serialize the `SerialLink` object, a `NotSerizalizableException` will be produced.
-Since `link` cannot be Serialized until the `Serializable` interface has been implemented, this error has occurred.
+Since `link` cannot be serialized until the `Serializable` interface has been implemented, this error will occur.

 > When properties aren't serialized, there are a few things to consider: